Kentucky State Marching Band Championships: 2009–2018

 In the 2015 season, championship titles were reclaimed in classes 1A, 3A & 5A by Beechwood and Adair County and Madison Central bands.
 Madison Central barely edged semi final winner North Hardin by tenths, and the Paul Laurence Dunbar band was also tenths of a point behind the top two bands in one of the closest finals to date for the 5A Governor's cup.
 Estill County emerged with its first ever state championship in class 2A.
-The biggest surprises were in class 4A as Madisonville-North Hopkins high school came in second to cross state rival, Grant County high school, along with Hopkinsville high school making its ever state finals appearance.
+The biggest surprises were in class 4A as Madisonville-North Hopkins high school came in second to cross-state rival, Grant County high school, along with Hopkinsville high school making its ever state finals appearance.
 In class 5A, Lafayette finished in fourth place (the first time since 1987 it placed below 2nd at state finals.)

 In 2016, in classes 1A, 2A, and 5A, Beechwood, Estill County, and Madison Central retained their state champion titles with the other two classes having some monumental surprises.
 In class 3A, defending champion Adair County was awarded third place with the previous year's runner-up.
-Bourbon County claiming the 3A championship followed by Russell County in second and Taylor County in fourth.
+Bourbon County claimed the 3A championship followed by Russell County in second and Taylor County in fourth.
 In class 4A, defending champion Grant County was 8th place in semifinals and did not advance to finals, neither did perennial finalist Madisonville North Hopkins.
-Instead, Anderson County and Hopkinsville retained two finalist spots with two newcomers, South Warren and Barren County, with Hopkinsville taking the title, making them the third school ever to win class 4A under the new format.
+Instead, Anderson County and Hopkinsville retained two finalist spots with two newcomers, South Warren, and Barren County, with Hopkinsville taking the title, making them the third school ever to win class 4A under the new format.

 In 2017, in their 16th KMEA state finals appearance, Murray won its first 1A state championship with a show ironically titled "The Bridesmaid" and ended Beechwood's bid for a third straight championship.
 Adair County moved back to class 2A for the first time since 2004 and claimed their 22nd state championship.
 Adair County completed an undefeated season.
 In class 3A, Bourbon County defended their state championship in dramatic fashion by moving from 4th to 1st place from state semifinals to finals.
-In 4A, Anderson County claimed their first state championship.
+In 4A, South Laurel made their first finals appearance and Anderson County claimed their first state championship.
 In 5A, Lafayette ended Madison Central's title run and claimed their 19th state championship.
 Larry A. Ryle with new director, Joe Craig edged out Dunbar and returned to state finals for the first time since 2002.
+This was Dunbar's first time ever missing finals.

 In 2018, state finals returned to Lexington for the first time since 2002.
 Murray defended their 1A state championship after placing 2nd in state semifinals.
 Returning to 2A for a second straight year, Adair County won yet another state championship, the 23rd in their history.
-In class 3A, Bourbon County claimed the state championship even after the retirement of their long-time director, Eric Hale.
+In class 3A, under new leadership by Michael Stone, Bourbon County claimed the state championship even after the retirement of their long-time director, Eric Hale.
 In class 4A, South Laurel claimed their first state championship.
 In class 5A, Lafayette repeated and claimed their 20th state championship.